POSIT: Promotion of Semantic Item Tail via Adversarial Learning: Introduction

-Recommender systems are used extensively in many consumer web applications such as streaming services \cite{Gomez-Uribe2015}, video recommendations \cite{youtube}, news feed recommendations \cite{10.1145/2835776.2835848, Agarwal2014} etc. The primary goal of recommender systems is to recommend appropriate {\em items} such that users are engaged, entertained or feel connected.
+Recommender systems are used extensively in many consumer web applications such as streaming services \cite{Gomez-Uribe2015}, video recommendations \cite{youtube}, news feed recommendations \cite{10.1145/2835776.2835848, Agarwal2014}, etc. The primary goal of recommender systems is to recommend appropriate {\em items} such that users are engaged, entertained or feel connected.
 The catalog of items can be movies, TV shows, news articles, videos, merchandise etc. Depending on how the training data is collected and how a model training is done many different types of biases can exist in a recommender system \cite{10.1007/s10791-017-9312-z,chen2021bias, 10.1145/3109859.3109912}; overcoming such biases is an important research direction in the field of recommender systems and many approaches have been proposed to go beyond accuracy and address some of these biases (e.g., \cite{10.1145/2926720, 10.1145/1864708.1864761}).

-In this paper, we mainly focus on the so-called popularity bias \cite{popularity-bias, popularity-bias-reranking} which is a particular type of bias where a recommender system recommends many popular items at a possible disadvantage to many other relevant items.
+In this paper, we focus mainly on the popularity bias \cite{popularity-bias, popularity-bias-reranking}, which is a particular type of bias where a recommender system recommends many popular items at a possible disadvantage to many other relevant items.
 The unpopular items, while have less user interaction, constitute the majority of the catalog and are typically referred to as the long tail of the catalog.
 Promoting such infrequent items from the long tail is potentially crucial to users' satisfaction and a higher chance of success to every item.
-Different from the popular items, these infrequent items can coincide with the personalized taste, they can provide unexpected experience other than the mainstream popularity, motivate users to explore deeper into the catalog and evoke a sense of freshness~\cite{unexpected}.
-On the supply side of items, many more items get a chance to succeed on the platform such that a handful of minority items do not suppress the chance of a vast majority of items.
+Unlike popular items, these infrequent items can coincide with personalized taste, can provide an unexpected experience other than mainstream popularity, motivate users to explore deeper into the catalog, and evoke a sense of freshness~\cite{unexpected}.
+On the supply side of items, many more items have a chance to succeed on the platform such that a handful of minority items do not suppress the chance of a vast majority of items.

-Figure~\ref{fig:motivation}(A) illustrates the concentration phenomenon of popular items on the MovieLens~\citep{movielens} dataset.
-We measure how many unique items are recommended at the top compared to the upper-limit of how many items can be recommended.
-A rigorous definition can be found in eq.(\ref{eq:converage_ratio_def}).
-It shows that a strong baseline only covers about 15\% items while our proposed technique can significantly improve coverage while not reducing the overall performance.